dtcenter/MET/met/docs/Users_Guide/stat-analysis.rst

 Job: summary

 This job produces summary statistics for the column name and line type specified by the "-column" and "-line_type" options.
 The output of this job type consists of three lines.
 The first line contains "JOB_LIST", followed by a colon, then the filtering and job definition parameters used for this job.
 The second line contains "COL_NAME", followed by a colon, then the column names for the data in the next line.
 The third line contains the word "SUMMARY", followed by a colon, then the total, mean with confidence intervals, standard deviation with confidence intervals, minimum value, percentiles (10th, 25th, 50th, 75th, and 90th), the maximum value, the interquartile range, the range, and WMO mean information.
-The output columns are shown in Table [Columnar_output] below.
+The output columns are shown in :ref:`Columnar_output` below.

-Table 12.3 Columnar output of "summary" job output from the Stat-Analysis tool.
+.. _Columnar_output:

-.. list-table:: Columnar output of "summary" job output from the Stat-Analysis tool.
+.. list-table:: Table 12.3 Columnar output of "summary" job output from the Stat-Analysis tool.
   :widths: auto
   :header-rows: 1